Chapter 5: Membership and Participation

 There are different age levels of 4-H YDP participation and involvement.
 Youth are eligible to participate in 4-H if they meet the following criteria:

-- Primary 4-H Members
+A. Primary 4-H Members

 - Primary members must be 5 years old by December 31st of the program year.
 Youth enrolling who turn nine on or after January 1, must participate as a primary member until June 30th.
 Primary members cannot enroll in large animal projects.
 Approved primary member animal projects are dogs, rabbits, rats, cats, poultry, cavies, mice, embryology, bees, entomology, marine science, pygmy, Nigerian dwarf goats and therapeutic animal projects.
 For a complete list of approved primary member projects, see the California 4-H Project List.